JanisM91/robertalab-nao/README.md

 ### Folder nao python files

 These python files are made to run on a NAO.
 Some will only work as remote module.
-You need to change the ip in order to make htese work on your robot.
+You need to change the ip in order to make these work on your robot.
 The structure of the folders reprents the structure that is planned for the implementation of the robot NAO into the Open Roberta Lab.

 The playground.py is used to test the qimessaging service.